 Blümml's transcription is marred by two basic flaws: a) it is not complete and b) it is based on a copy that is at odds with the original baptismal entry (A-Wd, Tom.
 100, fol.
 96).
-This copy, which in 1956 also Walter Hummel used for his book Mozarts Söhne, was made about a decade later because the handwriting in the 18th-century books was obviously considered not to be fair enough.
-The still unpublished and undigitized original 1791 entry (A-Wd, original Taufrapular 1790-96), written by the officiating priest Ignaz Thonhauser, looks as follows.
+This copy, which in 1956 also Walter Hummel used for his book Mozarts Söhne, was written about a decade later, because the handwriting in the 18th-century books was obviously considered not to be fair enough.
+The previously unpublished and undigitized original 1791 entry (A-Wd, original Taufrapular 1790-96, fol.
+75), written by the officiating priest Ignaz Thonhauser, looks as follows.

 (Namen des Taufenden.)
 [Ignaz] ThonhauserThe printer Johann Thomas von Trattner, who in 1784 had already officiated as godfather of Karl Thomas Mozart, could not attend the baptismal service, because he usually spent the summer in his country house Altlerchenfeld No. 12 (today about Josefstädter Straße 71).
 This estate, which had originally been built by Count Franz Sigmund von Lamberg (1663–1713), was purchased by Trattner in 1785 for 80,000 Gulden.
-His second wife Therese, the dedicatee of Mozart's piano sonata K. 457, died there on 12 July 1793 (A-Wsa, Totenbeschreibamt 98, DT, fol.
+His second wife Maria Theresia, née Nagel, the dedicatee of Mozart's piano sonata K. 457, died there on 12 July 1793 (A-Wsa, Totenbeschreibamt 98, DT, fol.
 23v).
 Trattner's second suburban office at Josephstadt 145 (today Albertgasse 35), which was built in 1768 (A-Wsa, Unterkammeramt, B2/8, Nr.
 995), was used for the housing of workers and the storage of paper and its raw material (the so-called "Strazzen") (A-Wsa, Steueramt, B34/25, fol.
 317f.).

 (791. Jahr Monat Tag) 26 Julü